tomjoht/learnapidoc/_docs/activities_pdf/classify_code_approach.md

 ---
-title: "Activity 7a: Classify code documentation into one of the five types"
+title: "Activity: Classify code documentation into one of the five types"
 permalink: /classify_code_approach.html
 ---